BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - Search for the section `xrEnumerateApiLayerProperties` (should be in the middle column at the bottom by default)
 - Check if the entry `XR_APILAYER_NOVENDOR_motion_compensation` with version `v1` exists

+### Update

+To use an updated version of OXRMC it is sufficient to replace the binary (OpenXR-MotionCompensation.dll) in the installation directory.
+Replacing the user guide with the latest version upon updating is highly recommended :).
+It is **not** necessary to execute uninstallation and installation script for each new release **unless** you want to use **another directory**.

 ### Uninstallation

 To remove the OpenXr Motion Compensation layer:
-- execute the script `Uninstall-OpenXR-MotionCompensation.ps1` as described in the [Execute install script](#execute-install-script) section above
+- execute the script `Uninstall-OpenXR-MotionCompensation.ps1` as described in the [Execute install script](#execute-install-script) section above.
+**This only works correctly when executed from the same directory the installation script was executed from!**
 - optional: delete the files in the directory you chose for installation

+Note: You can check if your (un)installation is correct in the windows registry.
+The path `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\OpenXR\1\ApiLayers\Implicit` should always only contain one entry ending on `XR_APILAYER_NOVENDOR_motion_compensation.json`.
+If there are more than one entry present, delete the ones pointing to the directories you're not using.

 ## Configuration